Moderate EvidenceDigestive Health / Microbiome4 products compared

 Culturelle

-The strongest evidence-backed choice for IBS-D and the best option for those wanting an IBS-specific formulation with Lactobacillus rhamnosus GG at 10 billion CFU — well above the clinical minimum.
+The strongest evidence-backed choice for IBS-D among current Culturelle retail products, built around Lactobacillus rhamnosus GG at 10 billion CFU — well above the clinical minimum.
 LGG is one of the most-studied probiotic organisms globally, and the Bausserman & Michail 2005 RCT established its IBS pain-reduction efficacy.
-The addition of prebiotic fiber creates a synbiotic formulation, though note that the inulin fiber is high-FODMAP and may transiently worsen symptoms in FODMAP-sensitive individuals.
+This current Digestive Daily product includes inulin for synbiotic support, which may help some users but can be a drawback for stricter low-FODMAP IBS protocols.

-Adults with IBS-D or mixed IBS who are not on a strict low-FODMAP diet and want a Lactobacillus-dominant formula at a proper clinical dose
+Adults with IBS-D or mixed IBS who want a Lactobacillus-dominant formula at a proper clinical dose and tolerate added prebiotic fiber

 Pros